jtreeves/salesforce_certification_calculator/README.md

 ## Documentation

 This project uses **YARD** for documentation generation.
-To view the docs, go to the `doc` folder.
+To view the published form, see the [documentation](https://www.rubydoc.info/gems/salesforce_certification_calculator/0.1.0) on the YARD site.
+To view the docs locally, go to the `doc` folder.
 To generate the docs yourself, execute `rake yard` in the CLI from the root of your local copy of the project.

 ## Code Examples